This is a story about two women in science.

 Laurie soldiered on, asking me an actual question ending in an actual question mark.
 When he waved in dismissal at her upward inflection, the irritation boiled over.
 I turned to him and said, “I’m sorry, it’s really annoying to have you commenting on our conversation.”

 We were all flustered.
 I wanted to say more, but I knew I would trip over my words.
 Laurie and I recall his reply, “Well, it’s more annoying to have to hear it.
 And I didn’t realize you could hear us,” followed by the woman’s apology.
-(Hold on, why was she the one to say sorry?)
+(Hang on, why was she the one to say sorry?)
 Everyone returned to their respective conversations, but of course the tension remained.

 He quickly made himself disagreeable in other ways, undermining his companion with statements like “You never know how to make a long story short, do you?”
-Also, he said “No!” when requested to eat his food.
+Also, he said “no” when requested to eat his food.

 The awkwardness flared again when we made room for them to leave.
 The man turned before reaching the door, looked at us, and said, “I hope you have a nice night.”
 I gave him the benefit of the doubt, managing a tight smile and thank you before watching him exit our lives.